 Not the sort of thing you want when standing waiting for the control gate to open at 5.30am for the final 6km to our target.

-It was largely routine, if narrow, slippy and increasingly wet, bar one set of steps which pretty much had us climbing up they were so steep.
+It was largely routine, if narrow, slippy and increasingly wet, bar one set of steps so steep they had us climbing up.

 Our waterproof (ish) ponchos provided pretty much the only colour as the cloud and rain blocked out any view of Machu Picchu before we were finally led down the final stretch into the citadel itself.